 Identified hazards constitute a list of potential events that could negatively impact source water in the Wapiti Watershed.
+These potential events were identified as existing within the Wapiti Watershed, for example diamond A Hazard is any activity or event that could negatively impact source water.
+For instance, an automobile accident on the Wapiti River bridge could result in petroleum products or other contaminants entering the river.

-These potential events were identified as existing within the Wapiti Watershed, for example diamond mining is not identified because it does not occur within the Wapiti Watershed, and there needs to be a pathway for the hazard to impact source water.
+mining is not identified because it does not occur within the Wapiti Watershed, and there needs to be a pathway for the hazard to impact source water.
 These hazards were identified by the Project Team through a literature review, directed questions to subject matter experts, professional judgement and public engagement (Appendix E - Public Engagement).
 A full list of the identified hazards can be found in Appendix F (Table 5.
 List of Identified Hazards).